bright/new-www/content/blog/add-the-rds-database-to-a-spring-boot-app-with-aws cdk.md

 * Pass database variables (username, password, name, URL, port) to the Fargate container.
 * Configure database access on the application side.

-*If you don't have a defined Fargate service here is a tutorial on how to deploy a Spring Boot app with Fargate using CDK: [Create CI/CD pipeline in GitLab with AWS CDK, Docker, Spring Boot and Gradle](https://brightinventions.pl/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and%C2%A0gradle).*
+*If you don't have a defined Fargate service, here is a tutorial on how to deploy a Spring Boot app with Fargate using CDK: [Create CI/CD pipeline in GitLab with AWS CDK, Docker, Spring Boot and Gradle](https://brightinventions.pl/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and%C2%A0gradle).*

 ## Create database stack